Enrollment is determined by a blind lottery process.

 New Information For 2020-2021 Applicants – Weighted Lottery

-As of June 25, 2015, with the passage of SB 820, public charter schools in Oregon are allowed to implement a weighted lottery to give enrollment preference to historically underserved students.
-Under the new law, historically underserved students are defined as students who are “at risk because of any combination of two or more factors including their race, ethnicity, English language proficiency, socioeconomic status, gender, sexual orientation, disability, and geographic location.”
-The intent of this law is to ameliorate the impact of discrimination against historically underserved students.
+Public charter schools in Oregon are allowed to implement a weighted lottery to give enrollment preference to historically underserved students.
+Historically underserved students are defined as students who are “at risk because of any combination of two or more factors including their race, ethnicity, English language proficiency, socioeconomic status, gender, sexual orientation, disability, and geographic location.”
+The intent of a weighted lottery is to ameliorate the impact of discrimination against historically underserved students.

-In response to SB 820, The Emerson School will be implementing a weighted lottery for 2020-2021 enrollment.
+The Emerson School will be implementing a weighted lottery for 2023-2024 enrollment.
 Demographic data demonstrates that The Emerson School has lower rates of enrollment of students from the following historically underserved student categories:

 - Historically underserved students based on race (African American, Pacific Islander/Native Hawaiian, American Indian/Alaska Native)